 Managing Frac Driven Interactions (FDI’s)

-The Problem – Frac Hits:
+The Challenge – Frac Hits:

 The maturing of unconventional field development has led to a shift in the focus of microseismic monitoring activities.